Classes are held at:

 Kelly Hobson, Artistic Director

 Kelly is a 1998 graduate of Vancouver’s Main Dance professional dance program where she studied many forms of modern dance including Graham, Laban, Horton, Cunningham, Contact Improvisation and Bhuto.
 She has had the privilege of training with the Royal Winnipeg Ballet, Canada’s National Ballet and the Banff Centre for the Arts where she developed a solid ballet technique.
 Kelly embraced her ballet training and applied it to a variety of modern dance techniques while working with acclaimed educators and performers such as Helen Walkley, Sylvain Brochu and Margie Gillis.
 Massimo Agostinelli, Tedd Senmon Robinson and Barbara Bourget are a just a few renowned choreographers who have influenced her career.
 The culmination of her training with Toronto Dance Theatre found Kelly working with noted choreographers such as Christopher House, David Earl and Rosemary James.
 Originally from Vancouver, Kelly is a dance artist, choreographer, teacher, actor and musician with credits that include, Action Review; Atomic Vaudeville, Harpo Marx; BBRT Animal Crackers, ROMP!, Bounce Dance Cabaret and nine years as a performer and choreographer for the Atomic Vaudeville Cabaret.
 In 2015 Kelly stepped into her role as Artistic Director of the Victoria School of Contemporary Dance.
 In the fall of 2017 she founded the Contemporary Dance Company, Dance Berserker Dance with whom she presented the full length work 'All Happy Families' in May of 2018.
-Kelly is honoured to have participated in the second season of Dance Victoria's Choreographic Lab lead by Wen Wei Wang and excited for another season with VSCDance.
+Kelly is honored to have participated in the second and third season of Dance Victoria's Choreographic Lab lead by Wen Wei Wang, Justine Chambers and Susan Elliott.
+She is currently in creation for her new work 'What Remains of Chelsea Jane' in collaboration with Vancouver Island based writer, Chelsea Jane.
+Kelly is looking forward to another wonderful season full of exploration and creation with the Victoria School of Contemporary Dance.

 Constance Cooke, Artistic Advisor